-- Make sure to check the calendar for any events the next day.
-Be sure to speak with babysitters, partners, grandparents, etc. to make sure everyone is on the same page about drop-offs and pick-ups.
+1. Check the calendar for any events the next day.
+Be sure to speak with babysitters, partners, grandparents, etc., to ensure everyone is on the same page about drop-offs and pick-ups.

-- If there are any sports practices/games or dance lessons be sure the bags are packed and ready for those.
+2. If there are any sports practices/games or dance lessons, be sure the bags are packed and ready for those.
 Even put them in the car!

-- Have the entire family pick out their outfit down to the underwear, socks, and shoes keeping the weather in mind.
+5. Have the entire family pick out their outfit down to the underwear, socks, and shoes, keeping the weather in mind.

-- Decide what breakfast will be in order to cut down on wasted time in the morning.
+6. Decide what breakfast will be to reduce wasted time in the morning.

-- Make sure you have enough gas in your car.
-It always sounds like a good idea to stop by the gas station in the morning but I promise you it never is!
+7. Make sure you have enough gas in your car.
+It always sounds like a good idea to stop by the gas station in the morning, but I promise you it never is!
 Just go ahead and get it done.

-- Go to bed at a reasonable time to ensure a good night’s rest for all.
-Make sure to set your alarm for plenty of time in the morning to get out the door!
+8. Go to bed at a reasonable time to ensure a good night’s rest for all.
+Set your alarm for plenty of time in the morning to get out the door!